 Sad disclaimer: This is not financial advice.

-Bank Account: I created a separate bank account (with my EIN) for all of my expenses and income.
+Bank Account: I created a separate bank account (with SSN) for my expenses and minimal income.
 The bank gave me US$100 to start it.
-As long as I avoid overdraft fees, it’ll be more than worth it.
+As long as I avoid overdraft fees, it’ll be worth it.

-Royalties: With the account, I can easily track my monthly income from sales in one easy place, which I need for filing taxes.
+Royalties: With the bank account, I can easily track my monthly income from sales in one place, which I need for filing taxes.

 Expenses: The account also helps track my deductible expenses.
 This includes,